 Now, you say you don't have no experience, then you 22 23 need to start with what we already have built.
-Ask for some 24 of them, all them PHAs running around here, vacant, businesses, small businesses, BIPOC, and of course we don't 4 leave anyone out, but primarily BIPOC and primarily, interestingly enough, over 80 percent are women.
+Ask for some had ten -- we just graduated our tenth cohort.
+Over 200 businesses, small businesses, BIPOC, and of course we don't 4 leave anyone out, but primarily BIPOC and primarily, interestingly enough, over 80 percent are women.